exercism/snippet-extractor/README.md

 ## Customizing snippet extraction

 By default, the snippet extractor extracts the first ten "interesting" (non-empty) lines of code.
-Whilst the default behavior is useful, we recommend customing snippet generation for most languages.
+Whilst the default behavior is useful, we recommend customizing snippet generation for most languages.

 ### Customization